gantz-thomas-gantz/NEMOCheck/README.md

    ```

 5. **Start JupyterLab**
    Once setup is complete, activate the environment and launch JupyterLab.
-   The script will display the exact command you need to run (typically something like `conda activate ...` followed by `jupyter lab`).
 Follow the on-screen instructions.

 You are now ready to explore and use NEMOCheck in your browser via **JupyterLab**!